 A desalter is a critical refinery process asset.
 It is typically a large horizontal vessel, the second part of a two-stage desalting process to clean the feed.
 Crude desalters perform an important role in the initial oil separation and cleaning process by removing salts that can cause significant corrosion damage to downstream processing equipment if left in the process fluid.
 The water and oil mixture is piped into the desalter vessel through an inlet distributor system in order to pass the fluid through an electrostatic field.
 We stop pitting corrosion of crude oil desalters on-site.

 Pitting Corrosion of Desalter Vessel Shell

 The process conditions in a desalter contribute to vessel shell corrosion with the generation of hydrochloric acid by the hydrolysis of the chloride salts present in the incoming crude oil, in particular magnesium chloride and calcium chloride.
 The presence of H2S can also lead to risks of cracking.
 Localized failure of existing corrosion barriers (e.g. the metal passive layer or organic coating systems) due to this aggressive media or cleaning processes means that desalters often suffer from accelerated localized pitting corrosion in the bottom 1/3rd of the vessel (the liquid phase).
 The pitting corrosion will typically be undetected until an internal inspection (every 3 to 4 years) or loss of containment occurs (in severe cases).
-Vessel repair and mechanical restoration requires weld build up and post weld heat treatment.
-In many cases the repairs carry a high risk of vessel distortion or damage.
+Vessel repair and mechanical restoration require weld build up and post-weld heat treatment.
+In many cases, the repairs carry a high risk of vessel distortion or damage.

 On-Site Thermal Spray Cladding